Junior Sailing - Frequently Asked Questions

 My child has special needs and I'm not quite sure if this will work for them..

 Please come and talk to us!
 We try to be as inclusive as possible.
 Unfortunately, in the current situation, we may not be able to be as flexible as normal.
-But talk to us and if we can't facilitate you this year, hopefully by next year, things will be back to normal and we will be able to come up with a plan.
+But talk to us and if we'll see if can possibly accommodate you.

 Does the club also run courses for adults ?

 Yes!
 Again, please keep an eye on our website at www.braysailingclub.ie/adult-sailing-courses/course-calendar, as we hope to run an Adult Sail Training course during the year.
 We also hope that as restrictions ease we might again run various Powerboat, Navigation, and VHF Courses all of which are also listed in this section.
 Alternatively, you can email us at firstname.lastname@example.org if you have any questions that aren't answered on our website.